JuliaStraub123/LCAdata/README.md

-# LCAdata
+## LCAdata
-data management in LCA
+# Supplementary material to: data management in LCA - a wastewater case study

 Examplary procedure to create LCI

-example database structure and source code to generate LCI and write into .xlsx file

 1. Download all files from repository LCAdata: templ.xlsx, database.json, env.yml, source_code.ipynb and place them in one folder
 2. Open database.json (e.g. with Notepad) and write data into database